BeeHive-org/BeeHive/README.md

-# FlyPi V2 - a flexible platform for connectiing different sensors and actuators
+# FlyPi V2 - a flexible platform for connecting different sensors and actuators